 Bishops Transcripts are contemporary copies of the baptism, marriage and burial entries in the parish registers - that is, copies made in the parish in the same year as the original parish register entries.

-Under an Order made in 1598 it was stipulated that within one month of Easter each year, the churchwardens were to send to the Diocesan Registry (that is, to the Bishop) a copy of all the register entries for the preceding year.
+Under an Order made in 1598 it was ruled that within one month of Easter each year, the churchwardens were to send to the Diocesan Registry (that is, to the Bishop of the Diocese) a copy of all the register entries for the preceding year.

 Early Bishops Transcripts (up to 1812)

 Bishops Transcripts survive for almost all Devon and most Cornwall parishes.
 The earliest transcripts date from 1598, but because they were written on paper, very few of these survive.
 In fact very few survive from the early 17th century at all.

 During the Civil War, the Church was associated with the losing Royalist side and during the period of the Interregnum and the Commonwealth from 1649-1660, its bishops were abolished.
 Therefore, no Bishops Transcripts could be sent to the Bishop during this period, because there were none.
 Many of the Church of England clergy were also deprived of their livings.
 With the Restoration of the monarchy in 1660, this situation was reversed and the keeping of Bishops Transcripts began again.
 Most parishes have a reasonably good series from 1660, and this is especially so for the second half of the 18th century.